imashwani/lectureNotesScrapper/README.md

 #### _I genuinely feel that you should pay them/ use their platform for viewing/downloading notes; and add to their revenue._

-But still if you need some of it offline, you can have the images; just don't go crazy over it
+But still, if you need some of it offline, you can have the images; just don't go crazy over it

 # How to use the script?